ChipMorris10/intro_to_angular/readme.md

 - Two-way binding - your html template can include variables and your page auto updates when the variables change
 - Extending HTML - turning a static webpage into a dynamic one
 - Once you use it on a document, you’re locked-in.
 In other words, because of the specific jargon, there’s no way to abstract it; it will have to be rewritten if you switch to a different tool.
 - With Angular you have to design your webpage from the ground up.
-In other words, with jQuery you can think of wha you want to do to a page during the work.
+In other words, with jQuery you can think of what you want to do to a page during the work.
 With Angular you have to think about this before you design your page.

-Is Angular a MVC (Model View Controller) framework? https://github.com/gSchool/angular-curriculum/blob/master/Unit-1/02-angular-mvc.md Model
+Is Angular a MVC (Model View Controller) framework?
+Yes.
+https://github.com/gSchool/angular-curriculum/blob/master/Unit-1/02-angular-mvc.md
+Model
 It’s where your application’s data lives, representing the current state.